CanCORS Current Status

-During the second funding period, the Consortium is conducting a detailed assessment of the quality of follow-up care and health outcomes among longer-term survivors of lung cancer and colorectal cancer.
+During the second funding period, the Consortium conducted a detailed assessment of the quality of follow-up care and health outcomes among longer-term survivors of lung cancer and colorectal cancer.
 Dissemination of CanCORS data and data collection instruments is also a distinct objective.

 The organization and aims of CanCORS are described in the following publications from the Consortium: